LaurieWired/iOS_Reverse_Engineering/README.md

 - Example iOS IPA files demonstrating different forms of obfuscation
 - A guide for getting started Reverse Engineering an IPA file

-I will continue to add information to this repository further iOS Reverse Engineering!
+I will continue to add information to this repository to further the field of iOS Reverse Engineering!

 # Example IPA Files
 Each IPA file is created to help you with your static analysis.
 Use the section below to learn how to extract the executable components and learn their inner workings.

-- [Swizzling IPA](https://github.com/LaurieWired/iOS_Reverse_engineering/blob/main/ObfuscatedAppExamples/ObjectiveSwizzling.ipa) - This file contains an example iOS application written in Objective-C that demostrates swizzling to replace one method's implementation with another.
+- [Swizzling IPA](https://github.com/LaurieWired/iOS_Reverse_engineering/blob/main/ObfuscatedAppExamples/ObjectiveSwizzling.ipa) - This file contains an example iOS application written in Objective-C that demonstrates swizzling to replace one method's implementation with another.
 - [No Tampering IPA](https://github.com/LaurieWired/iOS_Reverse_engineering/blob/main/ObfuscatedAppExamples/NoTampering.ipa) - This file contains an example iOS application written in Swift that uses the [IOSSecuritySuite](https://github.com/securing/IOSSecuritySuite) to avoid printing the true value to the screen if it discovers any potential tampering, debugging, or emulator use.
 - [Control Flow Flattening IPA](https://github.com/LaurieWired/iOS_Reverse_engineering/blob/main/ObfuscatedAppExamples/ControlFlowFlattening.ipa) - This file contains an example iOS application written in Swift that implements the same method without control flow flattening, with flattening, and with a more complex flattening example.